Subaru-PFS/drp_doc/PFS-DRP-PRU030002-01_drp2dplan.rst

 2DDRP-8.0 (Sep 2020)
 ====================

 Updated version for commissioning.
 Raster scan observations will take place at this time to refine the accuracy of fiber positioning.
-For this, Quick DRP will output numeric data of wavelength-calibrated, flux-calibrated one-dimensionalized spectra. with improvements based on acquired data during the early commissioning phase.
+For this, quick DRP will output numeric data of wavelength-calibrated, flux-calibrated one-dimensionalized spectra. with improvements based on acquired data during the early commissioning phase.
 Updates to the pipeline will be made based on acquired data (particularly 3-4 hours of dark time, ~2 hrs of which are contiguous), from SM1 and SM2 modules initially.

 - Further improvements to 2D PSF model
 - Improved telluric absorption
 - Updated 2D sky subtraction (to 1% of the faint sky continuum between the lines [TBC])
-- Performance (speed) improved
 - Updated Quick DRP for wavelength-calibrated spectra

 2DDRP-9.0 (Apr 2021)